mk-fg/convergence/README.md

    - TODO: CLI tool to work with ff xml config - decode, maybe alter it, and to run queries for random sites via notaries defined there.

-   - TODO: replace js-ctypes with XPCOM where possible.
+   - TODO: Replace js-ctypes with XPCOM where possible.

      These interfaces seem to be way more safe, stable and maintained.

      Also might need to check on security hooks there and if there's simplier way to override ff cert checks instead of full-blown content proxy.

+   - TODO: At least some failures in the extension can be made more informative
+     - i.e. ctypes load fail can force-disable addon and issue a dialog box telling user why, not just result in broken interfaces.

  - server